12 Ways to Build Literacy in the Secondary Classroom: secondary teachers share all!

 There are many familiar book titles that have become graphic novels such as The Giver, A Wrinkle in Time, Anne of Green Gables, and The Odyssey, to name a few.
 There are also so many newer titles such as The Unwanted: A Story of Syrian Refugees, They Called Us Enemy, and The Best We Could Do that can provide historical context and connections to current events and experiences.
 If you’re looking for more titles, check out these graphic novels Staci thinks will make a great addition to an identity unit, or even just your classroom library!

 Student work displays

 Tanesha at Love Tanesha displays student work in the classroom to create community and enhance literacy learning.
+Doing so provides talking points for teaching literacy in high school.
 Below are a few best practices from Tanesha before getting started: